UP/ADAY Dance Costume Collection

-The Undergraduate Production/Alliance for Dance At Yale Costume Collection is open to undergraduate dance organizations at Yale University who have lent their costumes to the collection and have agreed to the conditions of use.
+The Undergraduate Production/Alliance for Dance At Yale Costume Collection is open to all undergraduate dance organizations at Yale University as a storage location for their costumes.
+Groups which use this resource must agree to the conditions of use.
 The collection is a resource that depends on all users accessing the collection in a responsible manner.
 Users who violate the guidelines will first be issued a warning and then barred from using the collection.

 The mission of the UP/ADAY Costume Collection is twofold.
 The first aspect is to provide the undergraduate dance community with an adequate space for neat, organized storage of costumes.
 The second is to create an inventory of shared items which can be used by any one of the member groups, facilitating more effective use of Yale’s resources and those of individual groups.

 In order to use the collection to store or borrow costumes from the shared inventory, groups must be members of the UP/ADAY Costume Collection.
 Membership entails meeting with the ADAY Costume Collection Manager to discuss the costumes to be stored, to create a complete inventory of those costumes, and to sign the membership agreement,

 before the group begins to use the collection.
 Member organizations wishing to only store items may do so without committing any of those items to theshared inventory.
 Member organizations wishing to borrow items from the shared inventory must also commit some of their contributed items to the shared inventory.

 Access to the Costume Collection is by appointment only.
 Appointments should be made at least 3 days in advance for viewing, pulling, or returning stock to and from the Collection.
 Fittings are not permitted on premises.

 The individual who signs out the costumes is the guardian of those costumes from when they leave the Collection until they are returned.
 The individual renting the clothing should be the one who cares for and returns all costumes.
 It is their responsibility to make sure that all costumes are treated well by the company and crew, and not lost.